vickneee/web-development-studies/studies/10.1 Using Postgres Databases with Node.js/worksheet.md

-# Using Postgres Databases with Node.js
+# Using PostgreSQL Database with Node.js

 **Example:**